Today, I ran into a problem while migrating a Data Warehouse solution to another server.

 INSERT INTO dbo.MyTable SELECT * FROM OPENQUERY(UNDPFSP1ICC, 'SELECT TO_CHAR(COL1_DT, ''YYYY'') AS Col1Year , COL2 , COL3 , SUM(AMOUNT) AS Amount , SYSDATE FROM MYTABLE GROUP BY TO_CHAR(COL1_DT, ''YYYY'') , COL2 , COL3 ')

-Everything had been migrated, but while running the extract job, which ran queries like the above, we would get errors like these:
+I had migrated everything, but while running the extract job, which ran queries like the above, we would get errors like these:

 Conversion failed when converting the nvarchar value '123456,78' to data type int.